Everyday activities keep many parents so busy that they can't take their children with them everywhere.

 Share the room instead of your bed with the baby.
 Putting the baby in bed with you raises the risk for strangulation, suffocation, entrapment, and SIDS.
 Bed sharing is not recommended for twins or other multiples.
 The AAP recommends that infants sleep in the same room as their parents, close to their parents' bed, but in a separate bed or crib appropriate for infants.
 This sleeping arrangement is recommended ideally for the baby's first year, but should at least be maintained for the first 6 months.

-Avoid using infant seats, car seats, strollers, infant carriers, and infant swings for routine sleep and daily naps.
-These may lead to obstruction of an infant's airway or suffocation.
+Don't use infant seats, car seats, strollers, infant carriers, and infant swings for routine sleep and daily naps.
+These may lead to blocking of an infant's airway or suffocation.

-Avoid using illicit drugs and alcohol, and don't smoke while babysitting.
+Don't use illegal drugs or alcohol.
+Don't allow smoking while babysitting.
 Don't allow the baby to be around anyone who is smoking.

-Avoid using cardiorespiratory monitors and commercial devices—wedges, positioners, and special mattresses—to help decrease the risk for SIDS and sleep-related infant deaths.
+Don't use cardiorespiratory monitors and commercial devices—wedges, positioners, and special mattresses—to help decrease the risk for SIDS and sleep-related infant deaths.
 These devices have not been shown to prevent SIDS.
-In rare cases, they have resulted in the death of an infant.
+In rare cases, they have caused the death of an infant.

 © 2019 Fremont Health